shyarnis/project-euler/notes.md

 -   create a function to check is_palindrome(number)
 -   problem wants to find largest product, so start the loop from upper bound.
 -   for some products, it will be smaller than max_palindrome so, break the loop.

+### Problem 010

+-   implement sieve of erathosthenes